Le-Space/janus-echo/README.md

 A WebRTC Echo-Test mobile-app for android and browser.
 Sends video and audio to a server and receives it.

 ##Installation
+1. Checkout this repository
+2. Install cordova ```sudo npm install -g cordova``` (npm should be installed)
-1. Change Janus-Server under www/echotest.js to your Janus instance ``var server = "ws://www.le-space.de:8188/janus";``
+3. Change Janus-Server under www/echotest.js to your Janus instance ``var server = "ws://www.le-space.de:8188/janus";``
-2. Run and test cordova app in browser ```cordova run browser```
+4. Run and test cordova app in browser ```cordova run browser```
-3. Run and test cordova app in browser
+5. Run and test cordova app in browser
 	- Connect your mobile with a cable
 	- ```cordova run android```